 A number of strategies are being implemented to curb the backlog and improve AAT processing times, such as efficiency improvements and changes to the way cases are managed.
 Hopefully these changes will have an impact in the near future.

 Wait times during the Covid-19 pandemic

 The AAT said it will hear cases over the telephone, where possible, due to restrictions brought about by the Covid-19 pandemic.
-Applications will be triaged and if they’re able to make decisions based on the documents they’ve already received, they’ll do so.
+Applications will be triaged.
+If the AAT can make decisions based on the documents you’ve already supplied, they’ll do so.

 If you’re planning to lodge a visa appeal with the AAT, time is absolutely of the essence.
 Contact the professionals at True Blue Migration Services today to discuss your case.
 Call (NSW) 02 8206 8869 (WA) 08 6189 5333 (VIC) 03 9038 9070 or email [email protected] There is no charge for assessments.